jpedro/jpedro.github.io/.posts/companies.md

 Founders tend to be pretty down to earth.
 Know everybody's weakeness and strengths.
 Discussions involve everyone since a decision, an idea or a pivot can have a life or death impact.
 People disagree in the open but since it's a swim-or-sink situation most people "disagree and commit".

 ## Middle Age, Middle Managers

 As the company grows (revenue, profits, people) top management tends to be pulled more onto the business side of things.
 Strategic Innovation, Vision And Values.
-Cool stuff like these.
+Cool shit like this.
 They get less involved in the mundane implementation details and people doing it.

 The middle age of middle managers inexorably arrives.

-Because a CEO of 100 people can't keep tabs on all of them.
+Because the CEO of 100 can't keep tabs on all of them like when they were 10.

-Middle managers' whose sole responsibility is to ensure decisions at the top get implemented to the bottom.
+Middle managers' whose sole responsibility is to ensure decisions at the top get implemented at the bottom.
 They enforce process and policy.

 Their voices don't carry the same weight.
+They disagree the least.
-They disagree the least than any other groups in the company.
-In part because they aim to be at the top table and can't create too many waves.
-They might be aware they are the most replacable part of the company.
+They aim to be at the top table and can't create too many waves.
+They also might be aware they are the most replacable part of the company.

 Foot soldiers might disagree but because they lack the bigger context that the top management has their opinions can be quickly